DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 [Supply teachers](https://www.tes.com/jobs/careers-advice/supply-teaching/how-become-supply-teacher) fill in when schools are temporarily short of staff.
 Register with a supply teacher agency for short-term roles in school.

-[Find out which local authority ('council')](https://www.gov.uk/find-local-council) you live in, and then search their website for teaching roles.
+[Find your local authority ('council')](https://www.gov.uk/find-local-council) and then search their website for teaching roles.

 ### Tips on applying